ktor-doc-jp/ktor-doc-jp/servers/calls.md

 Most functions available on `ApplicationCall` (such as `respondText` above) are `suspend` functions, indicating that they can potentially execute asynchronously.

-See advanced topic [Pipeline](/advanced/pipeline) for more information on the mechanics of processing `ApplicationCall`s
+See advanced topic [Pipeline](/advanced/pipeline) for more information on the mechanics of processing `ApplicationCall`s.